MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### Edit and rerun FetchXML queries returned by Copilot

 You can fine-tune the queries returned by Copilot through in-place edits in the code area.
-Simply change the code to match your new search criteria and select **Run**.
-To illustrate this, let's consider the following prompt.
+Just change the code to match your new search criteria and select **Run**.
+To illustrate this, let's consider the following prompt:

-- *"How many flows where triggered by schedule in the last 3 days?"*
+- *"How many flows were triggered by schedule in the last three days?"*

 #### Query results before any change